Doctors try to make sense of cancer's genetic jumble

 New clinical trial findings released at the meeting show how quickly personalized medicine is taking root, offering further evidence in favor of targeting treatment to specific tumor mutations rather than their location in the body.
 The studies point to new treatments for breast and prostate cancers and the deadly skin cancer melanoma.
 As a result, doctors face a growing demand for sophisticated genetic sleuthing.
 That raises the bar for oncologists at well-funded academic medical centers armed with the latest technology, and also makes it tougher for tens of thousands of U.S. oncologists in smaller, community practices to compete.

-Companies like Pfizer Inc often partner with other firms or work in-house to develop companion diagnostic tests to help predict if a patient would respond to their drugs.
-Researchers increasingly are finding more than one mutation influencing a cancer’s growth, requiring a more complex analysis that may lead to a combination of treatments for patients.
+Companies like Pfizer Inc develop companion diagnostic tests with their drugs to help predict if a patient would respond.
+But researchers increasingly are finding more than one mutation influencing a cancer’s growth, requiring a more complex analysis that may lead to a combination of treatments for patients.

 “Cancers that may look identical under the microscope may actually have very different genetic abnormalities, and therefore, are likely to respond to very different kinds of therapies,” said Dr. Mace Rothenberg, senior vice president for oncology at Pfizer.
 “What is happening is a very rapid evolution in thinking - from one test on one tumor to actually doing multiple tests on one tumor sample.”